We'll help you find the right solution for your needs

 As a divorce and family law attorney, Joan’s goals are to:

 Joan grew up in a small Iowa town, which she credits for her traditional values and strong work ethic.
 She has lived in Arizona since 2000.
 Before entering the legal field, she sharpened her communication skills as a journalist and public relations professional.

-The proud “parent” of one dog and three cats, Joan considers companion animals to be part of the family and is a recognized expert on animal law issues.
-She is a former member of the Executive Council of the State Bar of Arizona’s Animal Law Section and, for many years, has been a board member of, volunteer for, or financial contributor to many animal welfare organizations.
+The proud “parent” of one dog and two cats, Joan considers companion animals to be part of the family and is a recognized national expert on animal law issues.
+She is chair-elect and a member of the Executive Council of the State Bar of Arizona’s Animal Law Section and, for many years, has been a board member of, volunteer for, or financial contributor to many animal welfare organizations.